APPLY ONLINE FOR

 SYSTEM · KIVANET CITIZEN DEPLOYED JUNE 2nd, 2008!

-The Land Use & Environment Group (LUEG) deployed KivaNet Citizen, an online system that enables you to submit a permit application for limited permit types without having to go to County offices in person.
+The Land Use & Environment Group (LUEG) deployed KivaNet Citizen (since upgraded to Accela Citizen Access), an online system that enables you to submit a permit application for limited permit types without having to go to County offices in person.

 As initially released, for parcels within the unincorporated areas of San Diego County ONLY, KivaNet Citizen can be used to apply to the Building Division for permits to replace residential water heaters, gas line repairs and lawn sprinkler installations online.
 (Note: Online permits for water heater replacements do not permit alteration or modification to the electrical or gas system.)
 These are no-fee, Homeowner Relief permits.

 AVAILABLE ONLINE AS OF NOVEMBER 21st, 2007